AlecAivazis/survey/README.md

 temporary file.
 Once the user exits their editor, the contents of the temporary file are read in as the result.
 If neither of those are present, notepad (on Windows) or vim (Linux or Mac) is used.

-## Filtering options in Select and MultiSelect
+## Filtering Options

-By default, the user can filter for options by typing while the prompt is active.
+By default, the user can filter for options in Select and MultiSelects by typing while the prompt is active.
 This will filter out all options that don't contain the typed string anywhere in their name, ignoring case.

-A custom filter function can also be provided to change this default behavior:
+A custom filter function can also be provided to change this behavior:

 ```golang
 func myFilter(filter string, options []string) ([]string) {